liveaction/reactiff/README.md

 # What is it ?

-`reactiff` is a simple glue between your micro servives and the `reactor-netty` library.
+`reactiff` is a simple glue between your micro services and the `reactor-netty` library.

 The aim is to bring full reactive HTTP communication in a non intrusive library to unleash `reactor-netty` power!

 # Why ?

 `reactor-netty` is a thin library that provides `reactor` wiring with non blocking `netty` library.
-However, `reactor-netty` provides only a low level API which support basic handler and router.
+However, `reactor-netty` provides only a low level API which supports basic handler and router.

 It may require writing some code to be used in a daily application that serves a REST API over the web and consumed by a frontend tier.